actuator/cve/README.md

 </code>

 CVE-2023-40038
 <code>Arris DG860A and DG1670A devices have predictable default WPA2 PSKs that could lead to unauthorized remote access.
-(They use the first 6 characters of the SSID and the last 6 characters of the BSSID, decrementing the last digit.)</code>
+A remote attacker (in proximity to a Wi-Fi network) can derive the default WPA2-PSK value by observing a beacon frame. </code>

 CVE-2023-40039
 <code>An issue was discovered on TG852G, TG862G, and TG1672G devices.
 A remote attacker (in proximity to a Wi-Fi network) can derive the default WPA2-PSK value by observing a beacon frame. </code>